lilbigs2001/wingroot/README.md

 ## What is Wingroot?

 Wingroot is a mobile app that helps people create beautiful, sustainable gardens and landscapes.
-Whether you have a large yard or a few square feet on your balcony, you can boost your local ecosystem by supporting native pollinators.
+One of the best ways to boost your local ecosystem is by supporting native pollinators.

 (To learn more about the importance of invertebrate conservation, go to [Xerces.org](https://xerces.org))